 This period is a good time to review the Jira tickets and prepare the tickets for the next coding phase.

 If too little code is produced for reasons that cannot be understood, inform your student of your concerns, and ask the student why this is happening.
 Often students are blocked on a technical problem and do not communicate with their mentors.
 As a rule of thumb, there should be code pushed to Github almost every day.
 If not, let the Org Admins know as soon as possible.

 Many students ask their mentors how they can continue to contribute after the program.

 You could setup one-on-one on-line meeting with the student on a monthly basis.
-You can invite the student to the SIG meetings or other community meetings.
+You can invite the student to SIG or other community meetings.
 Jenkins also has on-line meetups with various people presenting that the student might be interested in joining.

 Usually, you can invite the student to look at the bugs and features that have been captured in Jira during the coding phases for inspiration on what to do next.
 You can also invite students to apply next year as a student or even as a mentor.
-Students like to see their project continue, and becoming a mentor is a great way to make that happen.
+Students like to see their projects continue, and becoming a mentor is a great way to make that happen.